Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Discussion

+Because the tail is identical for all controllers, the compliance ordering at run end directly reflects the quality of the exploration-phase topology: the agent's patient approach finds a better gray-topology basin that the tail can sharpen to a lower final compliance.
 This mechanism also explains why the \emph{schedule-only} ablation fails.
 The schedule-only controller applies the same budget-breakpoint logic but without observing actual $\Gray(t)$, so it advances $\betaH$ at a fixed iteration count regardless of whether the topology is ready.
-On the \MBB{} beam, schedule-only's best snapshot enters the tail at iteration~$67.0$—a premature commitment made before the topology has consolidated—while the LLM agent waits until iteration~$134.4$.
+On the \MBB{} beam, schedule-only's best snapshot enters the tail at iteration~$67.0$---a premature commitment made before the topology has consolidated---while the LLM agent waits until iteration~$134.4$.
 The schedule-only final compliance of $103.393$ ($+1.09\%$ vs.\ the fixed no-intervention baseline) confirms that a pre-specified schedule is not merely ineffective but actively harmful when applied rigidly: the phase transitions lock in parameter progressions that do not match the actual grayness trajectory of the run.